-I was Sued With An Intellectual property lawsuit, now what?
+I was Served with An Intellectual property lawsuit, now what?

-Being served with a lawsuit is stressful, especially when it’s against your business and involves your valuable intellectual property.
+Being sued can be one of the more stressful experiences that people endure.
+Your entire livelihood can be at stake.
 After being served, there are serious deadlines you do not want to miss to best protect all your legal rights.
-For more information on being served with a lawsuit generally click here.
+Click here for more general information on what to do after being served with a lawsuit.

 THE SUMMONS AND COMPLAINT

 Intellectual property lawsuits involve patents, trademarks, trade secrets, and copyright.

 An intellectual property lawsuit begins when someone alleges that their intellectual property is being used without permission by another individual or business.
 The plaintiff makes these allegations in a document called a “complaint” which identifies the parties involved and provides the factual and legal allegations that form the basis of the lawsuit.
 Notably, the plaintiff may file the complaint in either state or federal court.

 But, It’s my intellectual property

 Intellectual property is a complex area of the law.
 As a result, individuals do not even know they are infringing on another’s intellectual property.
 Alternatively, the plaintiff might allege they own intellectual property that they do not own or mistakenly believe that their rights are greater than they actually are.